ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 ```

 **Returns:**

-An array of arrays representing the connections between keypoints.
+- **Array**: An array of arrays representing the connections between keypoints.
 For example, using BlazePose model will returns:

 ```js
 [